How does AV differ from identity verification?

 - (The ICO acknowledges this conundrum: “We recognise there is a tension between age assurance and compliance with GDPR, as the implementation of age assurance could increase the risk of intrusive data collection.”)

-- Moreover, many adults are reluctant to share personal data when it is not necessary to do so.
-It may lead to spam, ID theft, fraud etc. If the requirement is prove your age, you may quite reasonably not wish to divulge your identity in order to do so.
+- Moreover, many adults are reluctant to share personal data, particularly when it is not a legal requirement.
+It may lead to spam, ID theft, fraud etc. If the requirement is to prove your age, you may quite reasonably not wish to divulge your full identity details each time in order to do so.

 - And critically the whole process of AV is subject to independent audit and certification against the standards for AV, data security and data protection, to avoid abuse and build public trust.

-So in summary, we distinguish AV from ID by virtue of the limited personal data that is shared with relying parties in the process i.e. you do not need to know someone’s name to know they are old enough to be served beer.
-Some may see AV as a subset of ID, but we see it distinctly because of the general reluctance many have to share personal data, and the complexity associated with processing children’s data.
+So in summary, we distinguish AV as being the minimal data set that is shared with relying parties in the process i.e. you do not need to know someone’s name to know they are old enough to be served beer.
+And whilst age is undeniably an attribute of identity, the key feature for many sites is just to receive what they need.